- 1/3 cup sugar

 - In a large saucepan, combine sugar and flour; stir in milk until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat to low; cook and stir 2 minutes longer.
 Remove from the heat.

-- In individual parfait glasses, layer cake cubes, pineapple mixture and berry mixture; top with custard.
+- In individual parfait glasses or a 3-qt. trifle bowl, layer a third of the cake cubes, fruit and pineapple mixture.
+Repeat layers twice.
 Refrigerate until serving.
 Yield: 12 servings.

 "We apologize for the oversight in omitting the custard from the directions.
 We've adjusted the recipe so the layering should be: cake cubes, pineapple mixture, fruit and custard.
 The changes will be reflected here soon.Taste of Home Test Kitchen"